VilsonKh/invoice-app/README.md

   cd invoice-app
 ```

-3. change the name of the keys_public.env file to key.env using this command
+3. change the name of the keys_public.env file to .env using this command

 ```
   cp keys_public.env keys.env